Writer & Eternal Student

-If my environment is clutter free, will I be able to operate better and maintain some semblance of order or is it that I've got to clean my internal well being in order to live in a clutter free environment.
+If my environment is clutter-free, will I be able to operate better and maintain some semblance of order or is it that I've got to clean my internal well being in order to live in a clutter-free environment?

 Is clutter an outward manifestation of internal disorganization?
 Why is it the more I try to clean up the clutter, the more clutter seems to appear.
-Am I reaching deeper and deeper to my inner core of disorganization?
+Am I reaching deeper and deeper into my inner core of disorganization?

 Think about it.
 You walk into a messy house.
 You are so disgusted that you neaten the house and put everything away.
 You've superficially cleaned it.

 Now, as you sit down, you notice the dust on the furniture, the dust on the TV, the windows need washing.
-So, you get up and take care of the windows, the furniture and TV's.
+So, you get up and take care of the windows, the furniture and TV.
 You sit down and notice the couch has a stain on it and the upholstery needs cleaning.
 The floors need washing and polishing, the carpet could be cleaner.

 You take care of that and then realize there are fingerprints on the walls, the kitchen cabinets have smudges if the sun catches it right, and so on and so on and so on.